 Moreover, in connection with every Form 10-Q and Form 10-K, the principal executive officer and principal financial officer, or persons performing similar functions (typically the CEO and CFO), must each sign certifications that set forth certain prescribed matters.
 Broadly speaking, they must certify that the information contained in the 10-Q or 10-K is complete and accurate in all material respects.
-They must also certify that they designed the company's disclosure controls to ensure that relevant information is made known to them in timely fashion, conducted an evaluation thereof as of the end of the fiscal period, and presented their conclusions concerning the effectiveness thereof in the periodic report (i.e., in the 10-Q or 10-K).
+They must also certify that they designed the company's disclosure controls to ensure that relevant information is made known to them in a timely fashion, conducted an evaluation thereof as of the end of the fiscal period, and presented their conclusions concerning the effectiveness thereof in the periodic report (i.e., in the 10-Q or 10-K).
 In addition, they must certify that the periodic report contains disclosure concerning any material changes in internal controls during the period, and that they have reported certain matters to the auditors and audit committee.

 Rules adopted pursuant to Section 404 of SOX require that the annual report on Form 10-K contain an evaluation by management of the effectiveness of the company's internal controls and that the company's outside auditors audit such internal controls and attest to management's assessment thereof.
-Small public companies with a public float of less than \$75 million must comply with these rules beginning with their annual reports for fiscal years ending on or after

-June 15, 2010.
-Effective at the same time as these new requirements, the rules also expand the form of CEO/CFO certification under Section 302 of SOX to include certain additional statements concerning the company's internal controls.
+The CEO/ CFO certification required under Section 302 of SOX also includes certain statements concerning the company's internal controls.

-The overall effect of these rules on public companies is significant.
-Although they have always faced potential liability for SEC filings, CEOs and CFOs now have to personally certify as to their accuracy and completeness and must take personal ownership of the design and evaluation of the company's financial and other public disclosure processes.
+These certifications mean that CEOs and CFOs have to certify as to their accuracy and completeness and must take personal ownership of the design and evaluation of the company's financial and other public disclosure processes.
 This includes disclosure controls sufficient to ensure compliance with the tight Form 8-K filing deadlines and expanded triggering events.

-3.2.5 Regulation G and Item 10(e): Restrictions on Non-GAAP Financial Measures

-Quarterly earnings press release and conference call practices have been significantly affected not only by the new Form 8-K requirements referred to above but also by the SEC's new regulations concerning the use of non-GAAP financial measures set forth in Regulation G ("Reg G") and in Item 10(e) of Regulation S-K ("Item 10(e)").
+3.2.5 Regulation G and Item 10(e): Restrictions on Non-GAAP Financial Measures but also by the SEC's regulations concerning the use of non-GAAP financial measures set forth in Regulation G ("Reg G") and in Item 10(e) of Regulation S-K ("Item 10(e)").